Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Conclusion

 \section{Conclusion}

 This work proposes an iterative particle filter that works along with a deep convolutional neural network and a correlation filter to accurately track objects of interest in video sequences.
 In the proposed algorithm, after generating a set of initial particles around the predicted target sizes and positions and extracting their hierarchical convolutional features, a correlation map is calculated for each particle.
 These maps are used to refine the positions of the particles and generate the corresponding likelihoods.
 After discarding low likelihood particles, the displacement between each particle and the peak of its correlation response map is calculated.
 If the distance between the peak of the correlation response map and the particle location is larger than a threshold $\epsilon$, the image patch centered at the peak of the response map is used to generate a new response map.
 This iterative procedure leads most particles to converge to only a few final positions.
 By iteratively updating the particle likelihoods, our method also addresses the problem of calculating the posterior distribution over the correct support points in particle-correlation trackers.
-Finally, a novel method is used to assess the final peaks based on K-mean clustering of the particles.
-The Visual Tracker Benchmark v1.1 beta (OTB100) and LaSOT datasets are used for evaluating the proposed tracker's performance.
+Finally, a novel method is used to assess multi-modal likelihoods based on clustering the particles.
+The LaSOT, TREK-150, and OTB100 datasets are used for evaluating the proposed tracker's performance.
 The results show that our tracker substantially outperforms several state-of-the-art methods.